 - Retailers don’t need to run a promotion.
 You can instead focus on a “showcase” of your latest products, most popular items, or a combination of both.

 - Unless your product needs to be ordered in time for New Year’s eve, don’t send New Year emails until your holiday email volume has decreased a bit.
-Almost 50% of people say businesses could improve their email efforts by simply sending less emails.
+Almost 50% of people say businesses could improve their email efforts by simply sending fewer emails.
 That being said, it doesn’t mean you should abruptly stop emailing subscribers and lose the momentum you built during the holidays.